SamWhitehill/Student-Intervention-Project/README.md

-## This project is part of Udacity's NanoDegree program in Machine Learning.
+## This project is part of Udacity's Nanodegree program in Machine Learning.
 ### The dataset is in the student-data.csv file in this repository.

 # Project 2: Supervised Learning